-You are a claims handler for a personal lines insurer.
-One of your policyholders, Mr Klein, reports a claim for damage to his vehicle.
-His vehicle has been damaged whilst it was parked.
+Mr Klein reports a claim for damage to his car.
+His car has been damaged whilst it was parked.

 Mr Klein believes that the value of the car prior to the accident was £17,000.
-The estimated cost of repair is £15,000.
-You indicate that you intend to treat the car as beyond economical repair, having valued it at £12,500 in its pre-damage state.
-Mr Klein disputes your valuation and is seeking payment at his pre-damage value.
+Following assessment by a motor repairier, the estimated cost of repair is £15,000.

+You advise Mr Klien that you intend to treat his car as beyond economical repair, having valued it at £12,500 in its pre-damage state using an available motor valuation guide.

+Mr Klein is dissatisfied and disputes your valuation and seeks payment at his pre-damage value.